Skip to main content

 Common side effects of famotidine and omeprazole

 The most common side effects of famotidine are headache, dizziness, constipation, and diarrhea.
-The most common side effects of omeprazole are headache, stomach aches, diarrhea, flatulence, nausea, and vomiting.
+The most common side effects of omeprazole are headache, abdominal pain, diarrhea, flatulence, nausea, and vomiting.
 Omeprazole may be more likely than famotidine to cause certain gastrointestinal side effects, such as flatulence or gas.

 Serious side effects include allergic reactions to any of the ingredients in these medications.
 Allergic reactions can include rash or trouble breathing.
 Seek medical attention if you experience serious adverse effects.